tobbetubilgiguvenligi/Bil-527-Projects/README.md

 New versions usually carry security upgrades as well as bug fixes, and when dealing with a dynamic site, those fixes can make a big difference.
 To determine Joomla’s latest version, visit the Joomla website.

+Installation with C-Panel

+So you have checked all the requirements, what now?
+Well, if you have C-Panel installed on your server, you have your work cut out for you.
+Go to C-Panel, look for Fantastico and look under the Content Management section.
+Check the version of Joomla they have available.
+You want the 1.5 version at least.
+If it is a recent version, click “New Installation” (some versions of Fantastico also give you an option to upgrade your installation if you already have one).